ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the IP redirct configuration data into an etcd data store using the [ip redirect key][key-reference].
+Put the IP redirct configuration data into an etcd data store using the [VPP ip redirect key][vpp-key-reference].

 Example value:
 ```json